benjamminj/portfolio/src/pages/blog/how-does-css-work.md

 CSSOM goes here...perhaps show them side-by-side?
 ```

-It's also worth noting, that unlike HTML, the CSSOM doesn't directly mirror the CSS code.
-Rather, it mirrors, your CSS selector structure.
-Nested selectors will be further down in the tree, while stand-alone selectors will just be below the `body` tag.
+Essentially, we parse through any CSS selectors we have & assign them their place in the tree.
+If there's a single selector, it will be attached to the root node of the tree.
+Nested selectors will be attached to the node which they are nested underneath.
+The CSS parser has to read nested selectors from *right-to-left* in order to guarantee that they end up underneath the correct nodes.

+Building the CSSOM is considered to be a "render-blocking" stage just like building the DOM.
+The main reason that the browser stops to wait for CSS parsing & style calculation is so that it can avoid a "flash of unstyled content".
+If it just went ahead we'd see the unstyled content (ugly!) for a moment while the CSSOM was parsing, and then everything would shift around when the CSS was applied.
+Not exactly a great UX.

 <!-- Render Tree construction -->
+## The Render Tree

-Once the CSSOM _and_ the DOM have been constructed, the browser works on combining these two into a _render tree_.
-The Render Tree contains _all of the information needed for the browser to create pixels on the page_.
+The browser uses the constructed CSSOM & DOM to create a "render tree".
+In short, the render tree contains _all of the information needed for the browser to create pixels on the page_.
+The browser basically takes the DOM & CSSOM & smooshes them together, removing anything that won't have an affect on the rendered output.

-During render tree construction, the browser engine first removes all non-visible elements.
-This includes elements such as `<head>` & metadata, as well as HTML elements that have the `hidden` attribute.
-When we remove these elements, we essentially create a subset of the DOM only including HTML elements that the browser would need to paint to the page.
+First, the browser removes all non-visible elements.
+This includes elements such as `<head>`, `<script>` & `<meta>`, as well as HTML elements that have the `hidden` attribute.
+These elements, although used by other parts of the app, won't be rendered to the page, so the browser can safely proceed with rendering knowing that all elements in the render tree are in fact visible HTML elements.

 ```
 small graph of the render tree at this point
 ```

-Next, we go through the CSSOM & find out _which elements in our subset of the DOM match these CSS selectors_.
-In this same phase, we attach the CSS rules from this node of the CSSOM to our matched render tree node.
+Next, we go through the CSSOM & find out _which elements in our current render tree match the CSS selectors_.
+The CSS rules for any selector that does match will be applied to that node of the render tree.

-While matching up CSS rules to the render tree, applying `display: none` to a render tree node _will remove that tree from the render tree entirely_.
-Essentially `display: none` turns its matching DOM node into a non-visible element & it is stripped out at this point.
+There's one CSS rule that's an exception, though.
+Applying `display: none;` in a CSS rule, will _remove an element from the render tree entirely_.
+This goes back to only including visible elements in the render tree. *Other methods of hiding an element, sich as `opacity: 0;` will not remove an element from the render tree but rather render it without showing it*.

 ```
 small graph of combining CSS to the render tree
 ```

-And there we have it!
-After we've combined our CSSOM & DOM into a render tree, the browser can use this & safely assume that the render tree contains exactly the information needed to paint to the page &mdash; nothing more, nothing less.
+And with that we have a render tree, all ready to go!
+After we've combined our CSSOM & DOM into a render tree, the browser can use this & safely assume that the render tree contains exactly the information needed to paint those first pixels &mdash; nothing more, nothing less.

 <!-- The home stretch: Layout & Paint -->
 ## Racing Down the Home Stretch: Layout & Paint

-Armed with its render tree, the browser is ready to start putting actual pixels on the page.
+Armed with a complete render tree, the browser is ready to start putting actual pixels on the page.
 The last phase of the critical rendering pipeline contains two main steps: Layout & Paint.

 **Layout** is where the browser figures out _where elements go_ and _how much space they take up_.
 The browser takes rules affecting margin, padding, width, & positioning into account here.
 When calculating layout, the browser has to start at the top of the render tree & move downward, since each element's positioning, width, & height is calculated based off of the positioning of its parent nodes.
 If you're familiar with the CSS box model, the browser is essentially drawing a bunch of CSS boxes accross the page.